← Back to blog

 JSON diff compares parsed JSON values.
 It can identify added fields, removed keys, changed values, nested object changes, and array differences.
 Instead of saying a block of text changed, it can report a path like features.apiAccess.

 That makes JSON diff useful when the consumer is code, an API contract, a pipeline, a validation rule, or a downstream analytics job.
+A semantic JSON diff is also the better fit when you need to compare JSON ignoring whitespace or compare JSON ignoring key order.

 Example: formatting noise